ibm-cloud-docs/openwhisk/runtimes.md

 ### Python 3.6.8 actions (Debian Jessie based)
 {: #openwhisk_ref_python_environments_3.6}

 Python 3 actions are executed with Python 3.6.x.
-To use this runtime, specify the `wsk` CLI parameter `--kind python:3.6` when you create or update an action.
+To use this runtime, specify the CLI parameter `--kind python:3.6` when you create or update an action.

 The runtime contains SDK packages for IBM Cloud services available for use by Python actions, in addition to the Python 3.6 standard libraries.